 Parents will not be able to register their children for the next school year if all financial obligations are not met for the previous year.
 Tuition costs are set yearly, in the Spring.
 Tuition is based on projected enrollment, contractual commitments to our teachers and staff and other expenses required to operate the school.
 As a requirement of the Archdiocese, all tuition payments must be made through the online site for FACTS Tuition Management Company, our partner in tuition management.
 Through FACTS, families are given the options to pay tuition in one payment, four quarterly payments, or 11 monthly payments.
-For more details on the payment plan options, please reference the FACTS Tuition Form in the School Policies/Forms section.
+For more details on the payment plan options, please reference the Tuition and Payment Information Form in the School Policies/Forms section.

 Parent Tuition Fundraising Responsibility

 Each family will be responsible for 30 Christmas Calendars.
 Your tuition fundraising commitment will be $300.00.
 This year, we are including the $300 fundraising commitment within your FACTS tuition payments.
 Each family will receive 30 calendars in November (to sell, gift etc.) and all returned stubs will be entered into the daily drawings.

 Students in grades K2 through 6 are eligible to apply for financial aid.
 Funding for financial aid is provided by the Catholic Schools Foundation, which has set guidelines for the distribution of the financial aid funds.
 Applications and supporting documentation must be submitted through the FACTS system by the deadlines provided.
 Administration of the financial aid awarded is at the discretion of the Catholic Schools Foundation and can be rescinded at any time.